The NIH Almanac

 Important Events in NIA History

-December 2, 1971—The White House Conference on Aging recommends the creation of a separate National Institute on Aging.
+December 2, 1971 — The White House Conference on Aging recommends the creation of a separate National Institute on Aging at the National institutes of Health.

 NIA launches the Longevity Assurance Genes initiative, an interactive network of funded researchers looking for genetic clues to longevity, using a variety of organisms such as C. elegans, Drosophila, and yeast.